 Pepperdine Opera Students Win Prestigious National Opera Association Award

-The talents of several Pepperdine faculty members were also demonstrated throughout the production, including stage direction from Opera Program director and music professor Henry Price III, musical direction from adjunct professor Andy Gladbach (’14), associate professor of music Louise Lofquist (who also served as pianist), and visiting instructor David Wilkinson provided musical direction.
+The talents of several Pepperdine faculty members were also demonstrated throughout the production.
+Thornton Opera Program director and music professor Henry Price III provided stage direction and adjunct professor Andy Gladbach (’15), associate professor of music Louise Lofquist, and visiting instructor David Wilkinson provided musical direction.
 Adjunct professor of theatre and costume designer Melanie Watnick led costume design.

-The Opera Program’s complete production of Don Giovanni will be presented at Smothers Theatre on the Pepperdine University Malibu campus on Thursday, February 23, and Saturday, February 25, at 7:30 PM.
+The Thornton Opera Program’s complete production of Don Giovanni was presented at Smothers Theatre on February 23 and February 25.